 Randy Cassingham started fiddling with computers in 1971, thanks to having attended a middle school in Silicon Valley.
 After 10 years at NASA’s Jet Propulsion Laboratory, he became one of the first people in the world to quit his Day Job and work full time on the Internet.
 His flagship email publication This is True is the oldest entertainment publication online, and his Get Out of Hell Free card may be the first online-to-meatspace viral crossover.
+He also wrote the Internet Spam Primer, and runs the “Thought-Provoking Memes” site Randy’s Random.
 He lives in rural western Colorado, and is the publisher of the TEH Podcast.
 [See list of episodes with Randy]

 Leo Notenboom is the “Chief Question Answerer” out at Ask Leo!, a consumer-oriented technical support and education site.
 Leo brings his love of tech and an 18 year career as a software engineer at Microsoft to bear on the problems and issues faced by computer and technology users.
 Leo also publishes the twice-weekly HeroicStories email newsletter, dedicated to the idea that people are good, that individuals and individual action matter, as well as Not All News Is Bad, “A Daily Antidote to Everything Else”.
 He lives in Woodinville, Washington, a suburb of Seattle.
 [See list of episodes with Leo]